codigoecuador/codigo-ecuador-web/practice-pull-request.md

 ##Instructions

-1. Fork and clone this repository.
+1. If you are NOT an official contributor on this project, Fork and clone this repository.
+If you ARE an official contributor, clone the repository.

 2. Make sure you have the latest version of repository git pull origin master